 Before ending the meeting, both the manager and employee should recap what they plan to do before their next meeting.
 Discuss where any notes from the meeting will be located - so both individuals have access to the information.
 A technology solution is the perfect place for this!

-Make one-on-one meetings a shared responsibility
+One-on-one meetings are a shared responsibility

 Many organizations already train and coach managers on how to conduct a one-on-one meeting.
-Organizations should also make the investment and do the same for employees.
+Organizations should make the investment and do the same for employees.
 After all, they're one-half of the 1:1 meeting and need to take responsibility for their side of the conversation.
 Employee performance will improve when they're able to properly prepare and participate in the meeting.